 Installing the main applications

 - Browse to the Windows folder of the distribution media or locate the installer in your Downloads folder.

-- Double-click the executable file.
+- Double-click the executable installer file.
 Installers are named according to the application and version that you are installing.

 - Follow the on-screen instructions.
 If you have a previous version of the application installed, then this will be removed before installing the new version.

 To start the application, go to the Start menu, type the application name and select the application’s shortcut.